What if I told you that there’s a legitimate way in which you can turn $0 into $1,000.

 Another option is to check big categories on Craiglist daily.
 If you notice that some items get taken down quickly, you know it’s a popular item.

-Keeping that in mind, here are the things you can sell to make money online.
+Here are 15 things you can sell to make money today:

 1. TV and Movie Memorabilia